 Mutual funds, by comparison, must complete the same rebalancing by buying and selling securities.
 This may result in more capital gains—and the taxes that go with them.

 In general, ETFs are also more passively managed than mutual funds, often tracking an underlying index.
 This leads to less need for rebalancing, again generating fewer taxable transactions.
-Yet even when comparing actively managed ETFs to their mutual fund counterparts, the tax savings are significant.
+Yet even when comparing actively managed ETFs to their mutual fund counterparts, the ETF tax advantage is significant.

 Up to a third of US professional investors surveyed in 2020 by J.P.
 Morgan Asset Management cited tax benefits as one of the most important attributes of ETF products and strategies.
 This is significantly higher than in other global markets.